wittend/rm3100-runMag/README.md

 # rm3100-runMag

+This is a program intended to assist in testing the PNI RM3100 geomagnetic sensor.
+It is written in simple C intended for use on boards such as the Raspberry Pi 4, Odroid, Nvidia Nano and their kin.
+It uses Linux
+OS resources to open, read, write, and close the device through the appropriate I2C bus.
+It does not support SPI.
+It assumes that the I2C kernel drivers are installed, and that device names such as /dev/i2c-1, /dev/i2c-2, can be listed using ls.
+(The exact numbers vary depending on the device used).

-For now just clone this project into your home directory on the Raspberry Pi or board with similar bus using:
+Just clone this project into your home directory on the Raspberry Pi or board with similar bus using:

     git clone https://github.com/wittend/rm3100-runMag.git